 Living in India, there are certain places that have such a spectacular buzz around them that the final face to face feels like a dampener in comparison to the glorious stories.
-In some cases time has taken its toll as have the insane population and over commercialisation to transform a once beautiful spot into a crowded ‘must see’ location.
+In some cases, the time has taken its toll as has the insane population and over-commercialisation to transform a once beautiful spot into a crowded ‘must see’ location.
 Forget those overrated spots and instead visit these alternate locations that might come with lower expectations but are far better.
 So, here’s a list of 10 terribly overrated destinations in India & where you could go instead:

 Overrated Destinations In India